boundary/meter-plugin-apache-tomcat/README.md

 	- $ export CATALINA_OPTS

-NB : To set the above mentioned environment variable, you can create setenv.bat or setenv.sh, depending on your OS, inside CATALINA_HOME/bin and restart the tomcat.
+NB: To set the above mentioned environment variable, you can create setenv.bat or setenv.sh, depending on your OS, inside CATALINA_HOME/bin and restart the tomcat.
 If you are monitoring a remote tomcat instance, in that case, you need to set

 	On Windows: